AaditSaluja/p4-debugger/ReadMe.md

 ## Background
+This project was created as as assignment for Harvard College's CS 145 \(Networking at Scale\) by Dr. Minlan Yu.

 This project contains an implementation for an assistive tool that help with development with P4.
 The tool has the capabilities to parse log files and visualize/present changes that happen in registers over the course of time.
 It can output both the final register values after `k` seconds of running a flow and the corresponding change of values for any index of the register in the first `k` seconds.

 I added the ability to partially parse log files by time periods due to the following reasons: \n